isomorphic-software/smartclient-docs/kb_topics/errorHandling.md

 *   Validation errors, which arise as a result of rules in the application's business logic being broken.
 These are part of the normal operation of the system.
 A response with validation errors has a status of [RPCResponse.STATUS_VALIDATION_ERROR](../classes/RPCResponse.md#classattr-rpcresponsestatus_validation_error)
 *   Unrecoverable errors, which are errors with the system itself.
 These are not part of the normal operation of the system

-**Validation errors** occur when an [add](../classes/DataSource.md#method-datasourceadddata), or [update](../classes/DataSource.md#method-datasourceupdatedata) operation contains values that do not conform to [specified validation rules](../classes/DataSourceField.md#attr-datasourcefieldvalidators).
-When a user is [saving](../classes/DynamicForm.md#method-dynamicformsavedata) or [validating](../classes/DynamicForm.md#method-dynamicformvalidate) edits in a databound component such as a [DynamicForm](../classes/DynamicForm.md#class-dynamicform) or [canEdit:true ListGrid](../classes/ListGrid_1.md#attr-listgridcanedit), validation errors are handled by redrawing the component to display those errors to the user.

-How the user sees those errors is completely configurable - for example, see the DynamicForm properties [showErrorIcons](../classes/DynamicForm.md#attr-dynamicformshowerroricons), [showErrorText](../classes/DynamicForm.md#attr-dynamicformshowerrortext), [showInlineErrors](../classes/DynamicForm.md#attr-dynamicformshowinlineerrors), and indeed most DynamicForm properties that contain the word "Error" - but the default in most skins is to highlight the field with some kind of error icon, and provide the actual error text message in a floating box when the user hovers over the field.
+**Validation errors** are treated differently from other errors, precisely because they are an expected part of the normal operation of the system.
+If [validation](../classes/DynamicForm.md#method-dynamicformvalidate) of a form results in errors, the form is redrawn to display those errors to the user.
+How the user sees those errors is completely configurable - for example, see the DynamicForm properties [showErrorIcons](../classes/DynamicForm.md#attr-dynamicformshowerroricons), [showErrorText](../classes/DynamicForm.md#attr-dynamicformshowerrortext), [showInlineErrors](../classes/DynamicForm.md#attr-dynamicformshowinlineerrors), and indeed most DynamicForm properties that contain the workd "Error" - but the default in most skins is to highlight the field with some kind of error icon, and provide the actual error text message in a floating box when the user hovers over the field.

-Note that the centralized [RPCManager.handleError](../classes/RPCManager.md#classmethod-rpcmanagerhandleerror) method (see below) will not be invoked for validation errors that occurred while editing data in a component.

-Validation errors can also occur when application code directly invokes dataSource APIs to save data instead of calling [saveData()](../classes/DynamicForm.md#method-dynamicformsavedata) on an edit component.
-(See [DataSource.addData](../classes/DataSource.md#method-datasourceadddata), [DataSource.updateData](../classes/DataSource.md#method-datasourceupdatedata)).
-In this case, since there is no component in which validation errors can be displayed, [centralized error handling](../classes/RPCManager.md#classmethod-rpcmanagerhandleerror) **will** be invoked by default.

-In addition to validation errors, RPCRequests and DSRequests can fail due to errors with the system itself.
-For example:
+The remainder of this article concerns **unrecoverable errors**.
+These are errors with the system itself, for example:

 *   A network transport problem
 *   A server-side crash
 *   An update failed because a transaction was rolled back

 Errors like this can either be handled centrally, or you can choose to handle them in your regular callback code.
-The [RPCRequest.willHandleError](../classes/RPCRequest.md#attr-rpcrequestwillhandleerror) attribute determines whether or not central error handling will be invoked.
+[DSRequest](../reference.md#object-dsrequest) calls default to centralized handling; [RPCRequest](../reference.md#object-rpcrequest) calls default to user error handling in the callback.

 **Centralized Error Handling**
-If the status field for a request shows a failure, and `willHandleError` has not been set to true for, [RPCManager.handleError](../classes/RPCManager.md#classmethod-rpcmanagerhandleerror) will be invoked, (unless the error was a validation error occurring while editing data in a DataBoundComponent, as discussed above).

-By default, `RPCManager.handleError()` logs a warning and shows a dialog with the contents of the response's [data](../classes/RPCResponse.md#attr-rpcresponsedata) field (which is assumed to contain a meaningful description of the error that occurred).
-If you specified a callback in your request, it will **not** be called.

-This default behavior means that any SmartClient application has a basic handling mechanism for unrecoverable errors, without any code to write.
+If the status field shows a failure, the RPCManager will invoke [RPCManager.handleError](../classes/RPCManager.md#classmethod-rpcmanagerhandleerror).
+By default, this logs a warning and shows a dialog with the contents of the response's [data](../classes/RPCResponse.md#attr-rpcresponsedata) field (which is assumed to contain a meaningful description of the error that occurred).
+If you specified a callback in your request, it will **not** be called if the status shows a failure (see the section on custom error handling below for how to change this).
+This default arrangement means that any SmartClient application has a basic handling mechanism for unrecoverable errors, without any code to write.

 You can customize centralized error handling at two levels: